 Treatment and prognosis

 Dermatofibrosarcoma protuberans has an excellent prognosis after complete resection but has a marked tendency to recur locally if inadequate surgical resection margins are obtained.
-Metastases are rare.
+Metastases are rare, most commonly to the lungs.

 History and etymology